London Paramedic Opportunities.

-In a pre-coronavirus world, Australian Paramedical College graduates are invited to apply for
+In a pre-coronavirus world, Australian Paramedical College graduates had the opportunity to apply for

-The London Ambulance Service (LAS) are actively recruiting newly-qualified Diploma students to work with them in the UK.
-Confidential talks with LAS has revealed a unique once in a lifetime opportunity for APC graduates who seek adventure and travel.
+The London Ambulance Service (LAS) has in the past recruited APC diploma students to work in the UK as a Paramedic.
+Talks with LAS revealed an opportunity for APC graduates who seek adventure and travel.

-Why? – because LAS recognises the excellent training and high-level competence of APC Diploma-qualified graduates across a range of clinical disciplines including pharmacology, trauma care and advanced life-support techniques.
+Why?
+Because LAS recognised the excellent training facilities and high-level competence of APC diploma-qualified graduates across a range of clinical disciplines including pharmacology, trauma care and advanced life-support techniques.

 “As long as applicants can demonstrate clinical knowledge and meet the standards and criteria, we encourage graduates to apply.”

-A once in a lifetime opportunity to live and work in the busy city of London
+An opportunity to live and work in London.

 About the London Ambulance Service

-LAS is a huge organisation with over 5,000 staff; around 3,500 are frontline paramedic crews based at 70 ambulance stations across London.
-Approximately 500 people manage their two 999 despatch/control rooms and hundreds of support staff provide additional services from locations across the city.
+LAS is a huge organisation, with over 5,000 staff; 3,500+ are front line paramedic crews based out of 70 ambulance stations across metropolitan London.
+Approximately 500 staff manage their two 999 despatch/control rooms and hundreds of support staff provide additional services from locations across the city.

-With around 5,000 calls a day being received at the dispatch centres, almost 25 percent are immediately life-threatening (Category A), there’s no such thing as a routine job, let alone a ‘normal’ day working with the London Ambulance Service.
+With around 5,000 emergency calls per days, almost 25% are immediately life-threatening (Category A), there’s no such thing as a routine job or a ‘normal’ day working with the London Ambulance Service.

-Factor in the world’s busiest airport (Heathrow) on the doorstep of London, the enormous underground train network, the busy tourist sites and the major public and cultural events and of course a population in the millions; you’ll quickly see why LAS places so much emphasis on finding the right people to carry out the vital work that they do.
+Factor in the world’s busiest airport (Heathrow), the enormous underground train network, the busy tourist sites, major public and cultural events and of course a population in the millions; you’ll quickly see why LAS places so much emphasis on finding the right people to carry out the vital work that they do.

-There is no doubt there were real opportunities for Diploma of Paramedical Science (superseded by HLT51020 – Diploma of Emergency Health Care) qualified graduates from the Australian Paramedical College to head over to work in the UK as a paramedic.
+There is no doubt there were real opportunities for Diploma of Paramedical Science (superseded by HLT51020 – Diploma of Emergency Health Care) qualified graduates from the Australian Paramedical College to head over to work in the UK as a Paramedic.

-This is because London is so densely populated which means a high volume of call-outs.
+This is because London is so densely populated which means a high volume of emergency call-outs.

 London also has a wide range of socio-economic issues which are reflective of the activities of LAS.
 With such a disparity between the mega-wealthy sector and those living in poverty, working in London can be a real eye-opener.

-In low income and employment areas of London, health education and literacy is a real problem, which contributes to the high volume of triple zero emergency calls.
+In low income and unemployment areas of London, health education and literacy is a real problem, which contributes to the high volume of triple nine emergency calls.

-As a paramedic in London, you’ll see all walks of life – from elegant Mayfair hotels to run-down apartment blocks.
-This is why the London experience will launch your paramedic career.
-You receive ongoing training to prepare for life on the streets because you have complete autonomy to make clinical decisions on the ground.
+As a Paramedic in London, you’ll see all walks of life – from elegant Mayfair hotels to run-down apartment blocks.
+You will receive ongoing training to prepare for life on the streets because you have complete autonomy to make clinical decisions on the ground.

-Although emergency medical care for patients is the top priority, many patients have less serious illnesses or injuries and do not need to be sent an ambulance on blue lights and sirens.
+Although emergency medical care for patients is a top priority, many patients have less serious illnesses or injuries and do not need an ambulance.

-Often these patients will receive more appropriate care somewhere other than at hospital.
-Hence a wide range of care is provided to these patients, recognising that many have complex problems or long-term medical conditions.
+Often these patients will receive more appropriate care somewhere other than a hospital.
+A wide range of care is provided to these patients, recognising that many have complex problems or long-term medical and/or mental health challenges.

-Attending to about 1 million patients a year, LAS is experiencing tremendous demand for additional health care specialists and is prepared to train the right people.
+Attending to about 1 million patients a year, LAS is experiencing a tremendous demand for additional health care specialists and is prepared to train the right people to fill these roles.

 Getting to know London.

-London Ambulance Service, with its 3500+ staff, operating out of 70 locations means anything can happen, including where you will be stationed.
+With its 3500+ on-ground staff, operating out of 70 locations means anything can happen, including where you will be stationed.

 This is part of the appeal of the job as a London Paramedic.
 You get to meet so many new people and create new friendships and experiences.
-The variety of work scenarios can not be matched in Australia.
+The variety of work scenarios, conditions and challenges are difficult to be matched in Australia.
 At least the frequency of call-outs would be far greater than that of an Australian city.

 Keep an open mind, manage your expectations accordingly and be grateful for the opportunity.

-As a Paramedic working in London, you are required to carry your personal kit or immediate/primary response bag as it is referred to.
+As a Paramedic working in London, you are required to carry your own personal kit, or response bag as it is referred to.
 This means you take your kit home with you after every shift.

-The kit is stocked with the same essential equipment you will find in Australia to handle airway management, airway Oropharyngeal, dressings for wound management, sharps disposal containers etc.
+The kit is stocked with the same essential equipment you will find in Australia to handle airway management, dressings for wound management, sharps disposal containers etc.

 Restocking your kit is arranged at the station you will be stationed at.

-Your ambulance of course is fitted out with the essential equipment to perform your job, it’s just the consumables that are your responsibility.
+Your ambulance, of course, is fitted out with the essential equipment to perform your job, it’s just restocking your response bag that you may be responsible for.

-Most new recruits tend to get a 2 year working Visa (which also allows spouse) and tend to extend their Visa and stay for 2-3 years.
+Most new recruits opt for the 2 year working Visa (which also allows spouse) and tend to extend their Visa and stay for another 2-3 years.